Culver, Mooney take different paths to Tech and Final Four

 When Culver responded “Yes sir,” Beard drew laughter in the room when he told the Big 12 player of the year and second-team AP All-American: “We should do this again next year together.”

 The 6-foot-6 Culver, Tech’s leading scorer and rebounder at 18.9 points and 6.4 rebounds a game, is expected to be a high draft pick in this year’s NBA draft.
 But first comes Texas Tech’s first Final Four game Saturday night in Minneapolis against Michigan State (32-6).
-And then maybe, just maybe, a trip to the title game.
+And then maybe a trip to the title game.

 Even though he grew up close to the Texas Tech campus, Culver dreamed of “going other places, bigger places” to play college basketball.
 He went to only a few Red Raiders games, but Beard told him during a long recruiting process that he could make a legacy in his hometown.